apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 \*\* Used to cast binary UTF-8 data coming to/from sources such as MapR-DB/HBase.
 \*\*\* You cannot convert a character string having a decimal point to an INT or BIGINT.

-{% include startnote.html %}The CAST function does not support all representations of FIXEDBINARY.
+{% include startnote.html %}The CAST function does not support all representations of FIXEDBINARY and VARBINARY.
 Only the UTF-8 format is supported. {% include endnote.html %}

 If your FIXEDBINARY or VARBINARY data is in a format other than UTF-8, such as big endian, use the CONVERT_TO/FROM functions instead of CAST.